ChefRamsay1/http-waf/README.md

 This app is written in Python3 and uses the Flask web framework.

+# Specification
+The application represents a simple http firewall that processes requests and returns either 200 OK or 403 Forbidden.
+If there is a request with a JSON body with a key named is_malicious (either at the root of the JSON object or nested in a child object), [which is set to True] then the request should generate a 403 Forbidden response.
+Examples:
+{
+  "is_malicious": true,
+} => 403 FORBIDDEN

+{
+  "hidden": { "is_malicious": true }
+} => 403 Forbidden

+{
+  "is_malicious": false,
+} => 200 OK

+{
+  "data": null
+} => 200 OK

+# handleRequest
+The function handle-request, as you would expect, handles requests!
+It supports any method in order to generalize for any possible http request.
+It first checks whether unpacking the body returns a ValueError, which yields a success as their is no { "is_malicious": true }.
+Then it traverses the JSON body using the generator function traverse_object.
+Instead of returning, this generator yields values as they are needed and avoids storing the entire unpacked object in memory.
+This improves performance as if the is_malicious flag is set near the beginning of a large object, we will return 403 Forbidden as soon as it is found.

 # To Run and Test Locally:
 1. Download or clone this repository.